Which Country Produces the Most Coffee in 2024?

 Too much coffee

-Again a victim of their own success, the Brazilian government was forced to burn around 78 million bags of stockpiled coffee in the hopes of raising the price of coffee on the global market.
+Once again a victim of their own success, the Brazilian government had to burn around 78 million bags of stockpiled coffee in the hope of raising coffee prices on the global market.

 With the effort resulting in little success, the Brazilian government turned to the emerging instant coffee market as a way to make use of the huge surplus of coffee beans.

-Various efforts had been made in the 18th and 19th century to produce a soluble coffee, but the results were less than satisfactory.
+People made various efforts in the 18th and 19th centuries to produce soluble coffee, but they found the results less than satisfactory.

 And so, the Brazilian Coffee Institute approached Nestlé in 1930, asking them to create a more flavoursome instant coffee.